aliasgharmhowwala/external-dns/docs/tutorials/ultradns.md

 ExternalDNS uses this annotation to determine what services should be registered with DNS.
 Removing the annotation will cause ExternalDNS to remove the corresponding DNS records.

-## Creating the deployment and service:
+## Creating the Deployment and Service:

 ```console
 $ kubectl create -f nginx.yaml
 $ kubectl create -f external-dns.yaml
 ```

-Depending on where you run your service, it can take a few minutes while for your cloud provider to create an external IP for the service.
+Depending on where you run your service from, it can take a few minutes for your cloud provider to create an external IP for the service.

 Once the service has an external IP assigned, ExternalDNS will notice the new service IP address and will synchronize the UltraDNS records.

-## Verifying UltraDNS records
+## Verifying UltraDNS Records

 Please verify on the [UltraDNS UI](https://portal.ultradns.neustar) that the records are created under the zone "example.com".

+For more information on UltraDNS UI, refer to (https://docs.ultradns.neustar/mspuserguide.html).

 Select the zone that was created above (or select the appropriate zone if a different zone was used.)

-The external IP address will be displayed as an CNAME record for your zone.
+The external IP address will be displayed as a CNAME record for your zone.

-## Cleaning up the deployment and service
+## Cleaning Up the Deployment and Service

-Now that we have verified that ExternalDNS will automatically manage UltraDNS records, we can delete example zones that you created in this tutorial:
+Now that we have verified that ExternalDNS will automatically manage your UltraDNS records, you can delete example zones that you created in this tutorial:

 ```
 $ kubectl delete service -f nginx.yaml
 $ kubectl delete service -f externaldns.yaml
 ```
+## Managing your Records

-## Creating Multiple A Records Target
+### Creating Multiple A Records Target
-- First of all create service file called 'apple-banana-echo.yaml'
+- First, you want to create a service file called 'apple-banana-echo.yaml'
 ```yaml
 ---
 kind: Pod